rachelgould/jungle-rails/README.md

 * As a logged in user I can rate & review a product in a single step
 * As a logged in user I can delete a rating or review that I previously created

+#### Feature: Use Rspec for Testing

+* Learn how to use Rspec to create unit tests as well as feature tests using Capybara, Poltergeist and PhantomJS
+* I wrote tests for key features and models

 ## Setup

 1. Fork & Clone